SerhatGulasti/Beyran/README.md

 - [ ] A sensible manual.
 I know you'll need this.
 - [X] "See Also" option in full page mode

+## Thanks
+nobody. no one helps me about this project. (yet.
+I hope.)

 ## Used Modules
 - [Wikipedia 1.4.0](https://pypi.org/project/wikipedia/)
 - [Pyperclip 1.7.0](https://pypi.org/project/pyperclip/)